ezsystems/ezpublish-kernel/doc/specifications/rest/REST-API-V2.rst

 :Description: Returns a list of all trash items
 :Headers:
     :Accept:
-         :application/vnd.ez.api.LocationList+xml:  if set the new location is returned in xml format (see Location_)
+         :application/vnd.ez.api.Trash+xml:  if set the new location is returned in xml format (see Trash_)
-         :application/vnd.ez.api.LocationList+json:  if set the new location is returned in json format (see Location_)
+         :application/vnd.ez.api.Trash+json:  if set the new location is returned in json format (see Trash_)
 :Response:

 .. code:: http